gemini-hlsw/lucuma-react/README.md

 A scalajs facade for [react-table](https://react-table.tanstack.com/) created with the help of [ScalablyTyped](https://scalablytyped.org)

-For usage see the demo app and the comments in TableMaker.scala.
+For usage see the demo app and the comments in TableDef.scala.